Ubspy/Robotics-Tutorial/readme.md

 </details>

 Ok we're getting somewhere now.
 We can now make `Circles` and give them radii, and get their area.
 Before we continue, let's make one minor tweak, we know that PI is a mathamtical constant, and since we probably don't want to have a variable for it.
 Now because it's a mathmatical constant, let's make it so we can't change the variable.
 This is something that we can actually do, if we add the `modifier` of `final` before a variable, Java will *not* let you change the variable after you've initialized it.

+But where's `static`?
+Well we don't need those in our `Circle` class.
+I promise shortly I will explain, but for now just go with it.

 Our class should now look like this:
 ```Java